Suggested Searches

 NASA/SSERVI

 Plan a lunar hike with Moon Trek, an interactive Moon map made using NASA data from our lunar spacecraft.
-Fly anywhere you’d like on the Moon, calculate the distance or the elevation of a mountain to plan your lunar hike, or layer attributes of the lunar surface and temperature.
+Fly anywhere you’d like on the Moon, calculate the distance or the elevation of a mountain to plan your lunar hike, or conduct lighting and slope analysis.
+You can even generate output files for 3D printing of desired surface features.

 9. See the Moon through the eyes of a spacecraft

-The Lunar Orbiter Laser Altimeter (LOLA) aboard LRO sends laser pulses down to the surface of the Moon from the orbiting spacecraft.
-These pulses bounce off of the Moon and return to LRO, providing scientists with measurements of the distance from the spacecraft to the lunar surface.
-This image shows the slopes (inclines, or hills) found near the Moon's South Pole.
+This "Starry Night" image shows the slopes found near the Moon's South Pole, poleward of 75 degrees South.
 The bright red to white areas have the highest slopes (25 degrees or more) while the dark blue to purple areas have the smallest slopes (5 degrees or less).
 The largest slopes are found in impact crater rims, which appear as brightly colored circular features throughout the image.

 NASA/GSFC/MIT

 Visible light is just one tool that we use to explore our universe.
 Our spacecraft contain many different types of instruments to analyze the Moon’s composition and environment.
-Review the Moon’s gravity field with data from the GRAIL spacecraft or decipher the maze of this slope map from the laser altimeter onboard LRO.
-View the "Moon As Art" gallery from LRO.
-Explore the LRO Camera Featured Image Gallery.
-You can learn more about NASA's Moon missions here.
+Review the Moon’s gravity field with data from the GRAIL spacecraft or decipher the maze of this slope map from LOLA, the laser altimeter onboard NASA's LRO (Lunar Reconnaissance Orbiter).
+View the "Moon As Art" gallery or explore the LRO Camera Featured Image Gallery.
+Expand your lunar knowledge and learn more about NASA's Moon missions.

 10. Continue your observations throughout the year